-- Using existing C libraries without writing PHP extensions.
+- Leveraging existing C libraries without building dedicated PHP extensions.

 Features of the PHP FFI Module